yourfriendoss/pitransmitter/README.md

 ## CPU Usage
 CPU usage is as follows:
-* without audio: 9%
+* Without audio: 9%
-* with mono audio: 33%
+* With mono audio: 33%
-* with stereo audio: 40%
+* With stereo audio: 40%

 CPU usage increases dramatically when adding audio because the program has to upsample the (unspecified) sample rate of the input audio file to 228 kHz, its internal operating sample rate.
-Doing so, it has to apply an FIR filter, which is cpu intensive.
+Doing so, it has to apply an FIR filter, which is fairly CPU intensive.

 ## Design
 The RDS data generator lies in the `rds.c` file.